CliMA/LazyBroadcast.jl/docs/src/quick_start.md

 What happened here is that `y` and `z` are no longer `Array`s, but `Broadcasted` objects, which are unevaluated representations of expressions.
-Then, the function `sum` efficiently combines and evaluate them, removing the need for any intermediate allocations.
+Then, the function `sum` implementation efficiently evaluates the `Broadcasted` expression, removing the need for any intermediate allocations.

 Now that you know what to expect from [`lazy_broadcast`](@ref